For years we were told that Alberta was the best place to invest in Canada.

 We're sure there's a need for even more based on how long it took me to drive to Yorkdale Mall in Toronto from Oakville for some Christmas shopping a little while back but that's another story ... that's a first world problem. 😉

-But seriously, there new GO developments, everything from new bus service to new train service, right across the Golden Horseshoe.
+But seriously, there is new transit development in the works, everything from new bus service to new train service, right across the Golden Horseshoe.

 This is literally like a road map of where to invest in property.